Alexander (2004 film): Director's cut (2005)

 Stone's director's cut was re-edited before the DVD release later in 2005.
-Stone removed seventeen minutes of footage and added nine back.
+Stone removed seventeen minutes of footage and added nine.
 This shortened the running time from 175 minutes to 167.

 Alexander Revisited: The Final Unrated Cut (2007)

 Stone also made an extended version of Alexander.
 "I'm doing a third version on DVD, not theatrical", he said, in an interview with Rope of Silicon.
 "I'm going to do a Cecil B. DeMille three-hour-45-minute thing; I'm going to go all out, put everything I like in the movie.
 He [Alexander] was a complicated man, it was a complicated story, and it doesn't hurt to make it longer and let people who loved the film [...] see it more and understand it more."

 The extended version was released under the title of Alexander Revisited: The Final Unrated Cut on 27 February 2007.
 The two-disc set featured a new introduction by Stone.
 "Over the last two years," he said, "I have been able to sort out some of the unanswered questions about this highly complicated and passionate monarch – questions I failed to answer dramatically enough.
 This film represents my complete and last version, as it will contain all the essential footage we shot.
 I don't know how many film-makers have managed to make three versions of the same film, but I have been fortunate to have the opportunity because of the success of video and DVD sales in the world, and I felt, if I didn't do it now, with the energy and memory I still have for the subject, it would never quite be the same again.
 For me, this is the complete Alexander, the clearest interpretation I can offer."

 The film is restructured into two acts with an intermission.
-Alexander: Revisited takes a more in-depth look at Alexander's life and his relationships with Olympias, Philip, Hephaestion, Roxana, and Ptolemy.
+Alexander Revisited takes a more in-depth look at Alexander's life and his relationships with Olympias, Philip, Hephaestion, Roxana, and Ptolemy.
 The film has a running time of three hours and 34 minutes (214 minutes, about 40 minutes longer than the theatrical cut and almost 50 minutes longer than the first director's cut) and is presented in 2.40:1 anamorphic widescreen with English Dolby Digital 5.1 Surround audio.
 Beyond the new introduction with Stone, there are no other extras on the DVD except for a free coupon to the movie 300.
 The Blu-ray and HD-DVD releases both feature a variety of special features however, including two audio commentaries and a new featurette.

 For seven years, it was the only version of the film available on Blu-ray, until the release of the Ultimate Cut, which also includes the Theatrical Cut.
+The Final Unrated Cut was also released on 4K Ultra HD Blu-ray on 1 July 2025.